BrunoGoretti/UserAuthSystem/README.md

 ## How to launch

 Clone repository in Visual Studio.
-Add your google email address and app specific password from your google to Email Password in appsettings.json
+Add your google email address and app specific password from your google (XXXX XXXX XXXX XXXX) to emailPassword in appsettings.json